Cyclopentolate eye drops allow your doctor to examine your eye more easily.

 Further reading and references

-Manufacturer's PIL, Mydrilate® 0.5% Eye Drops; Intrapharm Laboratories Limited, The electronic Medicines Compendium.
-Dated January 2012.
+Manufacturer's PIL, Mydrilate® 0.5% and 1.0% Eye Drops; Intrapharm Laboratories Limited, The electronic Medicines Compendium.
+Dated March 2018.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.